 The islands of Gran Canaria, Tenerife, La Palma, La Gomera, El Hierro, Fuerteventura and Lanzarote are simply the perfect essence of Spanish charm.
-But which of the Canary Islands is the best?
+But which is the best of the Canary Islands?

-In the Canary Islands, you can look forward to great services, modern hotel resorts, long beaches, diverse landscapes, great cuisine, sunny days and fooling around in the waves of the Atlantic Ocean.
-In short, athletes will not come, for whom there are magnificent golf courses, bike paths of all levels of difficulty, water sports centers, hiking trails and steep rock walls as created for adrenaline lovers.
+In the Canary Islands, you can look forward to great services, modern hotel resorts, long beaches, diverse landscapes, great cuisine, sunny days, and fooling around in the waves of the Atlantic Ocean.
+In short, athletes will not come, for whom there are magnificent golf courses, bike paths of all levels of difficulty, water sports centers, hiking trails, and steep rock walls created for adrenaline lovers.

 Tenerife: The green giant

 The largest of the islands is enchanted by the beautiful nature of national parks, UNESCO-listed monuments, the highest mountain in Spain, Pico de Teide, lively resorts where the fun never ends, and almost seventy kilometers of beautiful sandy beaches.
 Yes, Spain’s highest mountain is not in Europe, but on this island.

 A visit to the famous zoo and botanical garden of the Loro Parque Zoo can be a pleasant addition to beach fun, where you can conjure a smile on the faces of small and previously born visitors with colorful parrots, dolphin watching, a venerable colony of penguins, and also killer whales.
 The island of eternal spring wishes golfers.
 They can hone their game skills on one of the nine modern golf courtes.